zachpino/digidev-s19/week01/README.md

 #### Project Research

-Given the small and dedicated class, seems like the topic should be arrived at democratically.
+Given the small and dedicated class, perhaps the overarching course theme could be arrived at democratically.
 Read through some of these options, and bring a Post-It note that ranks the following...

 a.
 Read through this [government grant from the Help America Vote Act](https://www.grants.gov/web/grants/search-grants.html?keywords=hava) that strives to improve America's *incredibly outdated and vulnerable* voting infrastructure for individuals with visual and physical impairments.
 The language is confusing and vague, so listen to [this short podcast](https://art19.com/shows/the-weeds/episodes/50ddf118-3914-4be9-aace-414c9c0e372b) as well to better understand the problem and opportunities at every level.